dwerner/sg-engine/mod_input/README.md

+# `mod_input`
-# Extract any input events from Renderers, and make available for other subsystems
+Extract any input events from Renderers, and make available for other subsystems